uashogeschoolutrecht/datascience.hu.nl/README.md

-# Landing page of Datascience.hu.nl
+ Aanpassing Appie  # Landing page of Datascience.hu.nl

 User documentation for the virtual research environment of the HU.